skinny-framework/skinny-framework.github.io/source/documentation/orm.html.md

 Member.includes(Member.skills).findById(123) // with skills
 ```

-Note: when your entities have same associations (e.g. Company has Employee, Country and Employee has Country), avoiding to use default alias for the associations is recommended because that may cause invalid join query generation when you use eager loading.
-We have a plan to provide more kind error message for such cases until version 1.0.0.
+Note: when your entities have the same associations (e.g. Company has Employee, Country and Employee have Country), avoiding using the default alias for the associations is recommended because that may cause invalid join query generation when you use eager loading.
+We plan to provide more useful error messages for such cases in version 1.0.0.

 Source code:
 https://github.com/skinny-framework/skinny-framework/blob/master/orm/src/main/scala/skinny/orm/feature/IncludesFeature.scala